 Portuguese is the sixth largest language in the world, spoken by over 270 million people in over 10 countries, spanning four continents.
-Hispanic Studies at Birmingham is long-established and well-reputed, with world-class research.
+Spanish at Birmingham is long-established and well-reputed, with world-class research.

 What we teach